 HISTORY OF THE SPACE:

 Kunsthall 3.14 is situated in the former Norway´s Bank (gamle Norges bank), on the second floor.
-The building, in empire/ new renessance style, was built in 1845 by Ole Petter Riis Høegh.
+The building, in empire/ new renessance style, was built in the period 1942-1944 by Ole Petter Riis Høegh.
 It is considered one of the country´s most valuable in architectural regard which the country owns from this period.
 The bank´s interior was renovated by the renown architect Schak Bull in 1926.
+Renovation work, mainly interior, took place in 1939, 1954 and 1967.
+The building became listed on Dec.
+17th 1986.

 Because the building was a bank it was raised in a style that points back to the Florentine palaces.
 Such buildings were either immensely attractive in their own right, or could be refurbished in a suitable heritage style for housing, offices, museums or restaurantes.
 Museum buildings were willingly raised in a style that pointed back to the Greek temples.
 A typical representation of this style is the London Bristish Museum started in 1823.